tranthuyquynh122-cyber/Healthcare-Operations-Performance-Dashboard/README.md

 The patient distribution follows a **Pareto-like pattern**, where a small number of doctors account for the majority of workload.

-This imbalance may be driven by differences in **doctor specialization, availability, scheduling efficiency, or patient preference**.
+This imbalance suggests that hospital capacity is **not evenly utilized across physicians**, potentially driven by differences in specialization, scheduling efficiency, or patient preference.

-It also suggests that hospital capacity is **not evenly utilized across physicians**.
+At the same time, the case of **Dr. Olu Abiola indicates that high workload does not necessarily compromise service quality**, highlighting potential best practices in workflow or patient management that could be replicated across other doctors.

 ---

 #### 📉 Business Impact

-Over-reliance on a small group of doctors creates a risk of **physician fatigue and burnout**, especially for top performers handling a disproportionately high workload.
+Over-reliance on a small group of doctors creates a risk of **physician fatigue and burnout**, particularly for top performers handling a disproportionately high workload.

-At the same time, underutilized doctors represent **unused operational capacity**, leading to inefficiencies in resource allocation.
+Meanwhile, underutilized doctors represent **unused operational capacity**, leading to inefficiencies in resource allocation.

 If not addressed, this imbalance may impact both **service quality and operational scalability**.

+---

+#### 🎯 Recommendations

+- Rebalance patient demand by optimizing **appointment scheduling and doctor assignment logic**.
+- Reduce dependency on top-performing doctors by **redistributing workload across available physicians**.
+- Identify and replicate **best practices from high-performing doctors (e.g., Dr. Olu Abiola)** across the organization.
+- Monitor **patient share per doctor (%)** as a key KPI to maintain sustainable workload distribution.

 ---